How To Store Fresh Vegetables

 For asparagus, remove the rubber bands, cut off a centimeter from the bottom and put in a glass jar.
 But don’t force them.
 You may need to split the bond between two jars.
 Fill the center with water, then cover the stems with a plastic bag and secure with a rubber band.
 Asparagus stays fresh for at least a week.

-See also How To Request Refund On Steam
+See also How To Store Fresh Ginger

 The Best Way To Store Vegetables